Application and Admitted Student Resources

 On-campus housing in NYU residence halls is available for select High School programs during the summer.

 Programs that require students to live on campus in order to participate will automatically enroll admitted students in housing in an NYU residence hall along with fellow program participants.
 Residential-only programs include Tisch Summer High School and the Summer Arts Intensive.

 High School programs that offer students the option of living on campus or commuting to campus cannot guarantee housing availability for all students.
 To register for summer housing, students must submit a Housing Individual License when completing their required program forms (see Required Program Forms above).
 Admitted students will receive an email with program form submission information.
 Housing for residential-option programs is available on a first-come, first-served basis and early registration is encouraged.

 Residential-optional programs include NYU Precollege, SPS High School Academy: Career Edge, Tandon Summer STEM programs, among others.

 Details about housing options for residential summer offerings are provided in each individual program page.
 Explore all summer programs.

-High School and Middle School Programs Handbook
+High School Programs Handbook